 Participatory: To ensure the relevance of the teaching it seemed obvious to expose the group of children to real life issues.
 This is done partly by going on excursions and partly by inviting the world to visit.

 The role of the school as an institution in society is absolutely central - no other function in society has a corresponding effect on the general level of competence, and hence on growth.
 In addition, the school system is the central place where culture and society in general can be influenced.

 Consequently, it makes sense to allocate the most skilled resources to the area, which has not unexpectedly proved to be the main challenge of the project.
-Thus, the Danish-French School is not a regular school and has no immediate intention to become one.
+Thus, the Franco-Danish School is not a regular school and has no immediate intention to become one.
 The school has the mission of creating a narrative about what it takes to be able to produce unusually good results, both quantitatively and qualitatively, within a normal financial framework.

 This story is based on the individual having the right, the duty and the willingness to drive his/her talents to their full potential.
 This promotes skill, which in our view is a prerequisite for adaptability and for the individual's relevance in the 21st century's knowledge society.
 We consider freedom and justice in a society as prerequisites for satisfying what we consider the fundamental need of living creatures: to (in a broad sense) understand and develop.